AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/oracle.md

 ### New account

 If you are using new credentials, select **[!UICONTROL New account]**.
-On the input form that appears, provide the connection with a name, an optional description, and your [!DNL Oracle DB] credentials.
-When finished, select **[!UICONTROL Connect]** and then allow some time for the new account to establish.
+On the input form that appears, provide a name, an optional description, and your [!DNL Oracle DB] credentials.
+When finished, select **[!UICONTROL Connect]** and then allow some time for the new connection to establish.

 ![connect](../../../../images/tutorials/create/oracle/new.png)